Personal profile

 Professor Qureshi has won a number of prizes and grants.

-In 2023, she was a Sassoon Visiting Fellow at the Bodleian Libraries, University of Oxford.
-You can learn more about her research during this fellowship from this film courtesy of the Bodleian Libraries.
+In 2023, she was a Sassoon Visiting Fellow at the Bodleian Libraries, University of Oxford, as featured in this film courtesy of the Bodleian Libraries.

-In 2020, she was awarded a British Academy Mid-Career Fellowship to support her research on extinction.
-You can learn more about the research from this fellowship on the British Academy's website.
+In 2020, she was awarded a British Academy Mid-Career Fellowship, as featured on the British Academy's website.

 In 2013, the Northeast Victorian Studies Association jointly awarded her book, Peoples on Parade, the Sonya Rudikoff Prize for the best first book in Victorian Studies published in 2011.

-In 2012, she was awarded a Philip Leverhulme Prize by the Leverhulme Trust.
-You can watch her reflecting on the importance of her prize, and the research it enabled, in this short film of past winners
+In 2012, she was awarded a Philip Leverhulme Prize by the Leverhulme Trust, as featured in this short film of past winners.

 PUBLIC HISTORY, HERITAGE, and POLICY